dojo4/policy/hr.md

 Performance reviews are, informally, a part of daily activity at dojo4 in the form of code reviews.
 However, more formal reviews (including peer-to-peer feedback) will be given at least annually and/or as needed.
 If you would like a formal review outside of a regularly scheduled review process, please ask and we’ll get it on the calendar.

-#### Bonuses
+#### Bonuses / Patronage Dividends
-dojo4 is a young business, and its profitability is totally dependent on the quality and quantity of work we deliver every month.
-Annually, dojo4’s managers will review our financial performance; if possible, we will award bonuses.
-See Expectations, above.
+The profitability of dojo4 is totally dependent on the quality and quantity of work we deliver every month.
+Annually, dojo4’s managers will review our financial performance; if possible, dojo4 will pay out Patronage Dividends to all members according to profits and individual time contributions.
+As per the dojo4 cooperative Bylaws (https://github.com/dojo4/policy/blob/master/co-op/bylaws),  Members shall be entitled to receive variable, non-cumulative annual dividends out of the net earnings of the Cooperative available therefor.
+The target dividend rate shall be 5%, which shall not be guaranteed, and shall be declared and distributed in the sole discretion of the Board.

-####Zenefits & Gusto (formerly ZenPayroll)
+#### Justworks
-dojo4 uses two robust third-party systems to manage general HR data and run payroll.
-As part of your onboarding you will receive emails from both Zenefits and ZenPayroll asking you to create your own private login and provide information that will be used for your I9, W4 (or 1099) and direct deposit.
+dojo4 uses a PEO (professional employer organization) called Justworks to manage general HR data and run payroll.
+As part of your onboarding you will receive emails from Justworks asking you to create your own private login and provide information that will be used for your I9, W4 (or 1099) and direct deposit.
 These systems will enable us to pay you via direct deposit, as well as give you access to your health insurance, PTO tracking and other HR topics.

-dojo4 contractors will be onboarded using our HR & financial systems: Contractually, Zenefits and ZenPayroll.
+dojo4 contractors will be onboarded using our contracting and HR systems: concordnow.com and Justworks.
 We use these systems for legal, tax and payment purposes.
-Contractor payments are all processed through ZenPayroll, though you can choose to receive either a check or direct deposit.
+Contractor payments are all processed through Justworks, though you can choose to receive either a check or direct deposit.

-####Invoicing Protocol for Contractors
+#### Invoicing Protocol for Contractors
 All contractor hours are attached to tickets in Redmine.
 Tracking your time this way replaces the need for you to invoice dojo4.
 We simply run reports for each pay period (the 15th and last day of the month) and pay you for the hours you have logged since our last pay period.
-If you find yourself in urgent need of a payment in between our scheduled dates, just be in touch with Emily Utz, Operations Manager, directly.
+If you find yourself in urgent need of a payment in between our scheduled dates, just be in touch with Jetha Marek, Operations Manager, directly.

 The protocol for billables are: